-Urgent care is for minor injuries or illnesses which need medical attention the same day, but are not serious enough for the Emergency Department.
-Take time to think about which service you need – see the right person, first time.
+Take a moment to think about which service you need – and see the right person, first time.

 Caring for yourself at home

 Your local pharmacist is highly trained and provides free, confidential advice on minor illnesses from sickness and diarrhoea to hay fever.
+Pharmacies also have a quiet area for consultation if you need to speak to someone in private.
 Find a pharmacy near you.

-For many common illnesses, if they feel you need medicine, they can provide it without you seeing your GP first.
-If you don’t normally pay for prescriptions, this will be free.
+For many common illnesses, if the pharmacist feels you need medicine, they can provide it without you seeing your GP first.
+If you don’t normally pay for prescriptions, this will be free (you will need to confirm that you are entitled to free prescriptions).
 Find out more on our Think Pharmacy First page.

 Urgent Treatment Centres